ComplexSecurity/knowledge-base/docs/programming/fsharp.md

 The syntax of F# is succinct and expressive, allowing developers to write less code compared to many other languages, without sacrificing readability or functionality.

-As a .NET language, F# can easily interoperate with other .NET languages like [[CSharp|C#]] and [[VB.NET]].
+As a .NET language, F# can easily interoperate with other .NET languages like [C#](../programming/csharp.md) and [VB.NET](../programming/vbnet.md).
 It can use the extensive .NET libraries and frameworks, and F# code can be used in other .NET applications.

-F# has strong support for asynchronous programming and parallel computations, making it well-suited for tasks involving I/O operations, computations on multicore processors, and [[cloud computing]].
+F# has strong support for asynchronous programming and parallel computations, making it well-suited for tasks involving I/O operations, computations on multicore processors, and [cloud computing](../cloud/cc.md).